BillieM/shortcuts/index.md

     - Open / close the side pane
 - `CMD + F`
     - Search file
+    - There are lots of additional commands you can can use for find/ replace, either with shortcuts or using the command palette, and you can also navigate the find interface with `TAB`/ `SHIFT + TAB` / `ARROW KEYS`, some examples:
+        - `CMD + ENTER`
+            - Replace all occurences
+        - `ALT + ENTER`
+            - Add cursors to all occurences
 - `CMD + SHIFT + F`
     - Search workspace
     - `F4` / `SHIFT + F4` to jump through these searches